TUSK Festival 2014 takes place October 10-12 2014 at Star & Shadow Cinema in Newcastle upon Tyne.

 TUSK Festival is produced by Tusk Music with the generous support of Arts Council England, PRS For Music Foundation, Great Britain Sasakawa Foundation, Sound And Music and our media partners The Wire magazine.

 The Star And Shadow Cinema, Stepney Bank, NE1 2NP

 t: 0191 261 0066

-Ticket buyers will be issued with a wristband on arrival at the festival.
-All ticket buyers must bring proof of purchase with them to the festival in order to gain entry.
+Ticket buyers will be issued with a wristband on arrival.
+All ticket buyers must bring proof of purchase with them in order to gain entry.

-The venue is surrounded by a number of budget hotels and hostels, great pubs and good local transport links, all of which can be seen here can be seen here:
+The venue is surrounded by a number of budget hotels and hostels, great pubs, cafes and restaurants and good local transport links, all of which can be seen here can be seen here:

 If you are coming by car, we suggest you visit the AA’s online Route Planner here and set your destination using the venue postcode: Star & Shadow, Stepney Bank, NE1 2NP